+I am a post-graduate of Nottingham Trent University with an MA degree in Photography.
 Photographer with interest to document lives of travelling people and those attending Festivals, Stonehenge etc, Often described as 'New-Age Travellers'.
 With my photography, I have tried to say something of the wide variety of people engaged in 'Alternatives', and youths' many sub-cultures, to present a more positive view.
 I have photographed many free and commercial events.
 In recent years, extended my work to include dance parties ('rave culture'), gay-rights events, environmental direct actions, protest and more recently, issues surrounding Global Capitalism.
-I am currently involved with the administration of Nottinghamshire Indymedia, part of an international 'alternative media' network.
+International 'alternative media' network.
 Nottingham, UK.

 |Please click here to see sample photos|

 |Also find me on:||LinkedIn | Twitter ||

 |Online journalism||Rates: Online/writing|

 |from the Freelance Fees Guide.|

 Environment and conservation

 Profile last updated: 2016-01-12 01:14:14

 Since 1980 and have built a body of work that has been widely applied by the media and others doing research.
 In addition to my black and white work, I maintain a ‘Slide Library’.

 I have supplied pictures to illustrate articles in a variety of publications including – Guardian, Independent, i-D Magazine, Select, Sounds, DJ, Radio Times, New Statesmen & Society, Squall.
 Work is also distributed widely round the internet.